 For each chapter test you have several opportunities.
 Each test has a day on which it is given in class, right after the opening prayer.
 On that first day, any score you earn is granted a 10% bonus.
-It probably has a midterm day when makeup tests are given.
 And it has the day when the final exam is scheduled.
 There may be other opportunities, but that is not guaranteed.
 You can take each test as many times as it is offered.
 We will keep your highest score.

-Typically each test question is worth two "chapter test" points, which is about 1.4 overall points.
+Typically each test question is worth two "chapter test" points, which, after scaling, is about 1.4 overall points.
 The total number of chapter test points is about 866, but it could end up being more or less.
-We will mathematically scale those points to be 622 overall points toward the final grade.
+We will mathematically scale those points to be 620 overall points toward the final grade.